lwukusick/forth-presentation/ForthPresentationNotes.md

 `1 2 + \ consumes 1 and 2 and pushes the sum onto the stack`

 Because of this stack structure all of the operators are postfix.
 Words are defined with `:` and `;`.
-This defines a square function:
+This defines a double function:

-`: square dup * ;`
+`: double dup + ;`

-`:` is the command to enter compiler mode and `;` exits compiler mode. `square` is the defined word. `dup` duplicates the item on the top of the stack and `*` multiplies this duplicate by the original.
+`:` is the command to enter compiler mode and `;` exits compiler mode. `double` is the defined word. `dup` duplicates the item on the top of the stack and `*` multiplies this duplicate by the original.

 (Also of note, Forth is case-insensitive)